ajay-dhangar/algo/docs/backtracking-algorithms/n-queens_algorithm.md

 ```

 ### Explanation of Functions
-is_safe(board, row, col, n): Checks if it is safe to place a queen at a specific [row][col] position.
+- `is_safe(board, row, col, n)`: Checks if it is safe to place a queen at a specific `[row][col]` position.
 It ensures no other queens threaten the position from the left side, upper-left diagonal, or lower-left diagonal, as queens are placed from left to right.

-solve_n_queens(board, col, n): Tries to solve the N-Queens problem by placing queens one column at a time.
+- `solve_n_queens(board, col, n)`: Tries to solve the N-Queens problem by placing queens one column at a time.
 If placing a queen in a specific cell doesn’t lead to a solution, it removes the queen (backtracks) and tries the next cell.

-n_queens(n): Initializes the board and starts the recursive process by calling solve_n_queens.
+- `n_queens(n)`: Initializes the board and starts the recursive process by calling `solve_n_queens`.
 If a solution is found, it prints the board configuration; otherwise, it prints that no solution exists.

-Complexity
+### Complexity
-Time Complexity:
+- **Time Complexity:**
 𝑂(𝑁!), where N is the board size.
 This is due to the combinatorial nature of the placements.

-Space Complexity:
+- **Space Complexity:**
-𝑂(𝑁2), as a 2D list of size N×N is used to store the board configuration.
+𝑂(N<sup>2</sup>), as a 2D list of size N×N is used to store the board configuration.

-Note: This algorithm is adapted from GeeksforGeeks.
+**Note: This algorithm is adapted from GeeksforGeeks.**